Blackburn & Liverpool launch the newest chapter of CoS

 We’ve set the dates for next year’s Manchester vocations weekend: 9th, 10th, 11th May.
 It filled very quickly this year so please bear that in mind if you know someone whom you think would be interested in coming.

 Canon Mark Bonney to Ely

-We are delighted that the Revd Canon Mark Bonney, Canon Residentiary and Treasuer of Salisbury, and member of the Salisabury Chapter of SCP, has been appointed the next Dean of Ely.
+We are delighted that the Revd Canon Mark Bonney, Canon Residentiary and Treasurer of Salisbury, and member of the Salisbury Chapter of SCP, has been appointed Dean of Ely.
 This is excellent news for Ely and the SCP Chapter in that diocese.
 More details, including a video interview, can be found here.